EULA

 The EULA tag covers reading the published agreement and accepting it during browser session self-signup flows.
 Shapes follow EulaResponse (content, version), AcceptEulaRequest (accepted), and AcceptEulaResponse (message, user_id, optional workspace_id) — see the API reference.

-GET /eula is intentionally readable without authentication at the HTTP edge so clients can render terms before login.
-POST /eula/accept requires bearer_auth and is documented as relying on X-User-Email from the Oathkeeper cookie session (same pattern as other auth-browser routes — see Auth (browser session)).
+GET /eula and POST /eula/accept both require a valid browser session or bearer context at the HTTP edge (Kratos cookie_session or local JWT).
+They are used during onboarding after sign-in, before the user is provisioned.
+POST /eula/accept relies on X-User-Email / X-User-Phone from the Oathkeeper session (same pattern as other auth-browser routes — see Auth (browser session)).

 Operations vs wire routes